-Dorena Lake Loop is a 14.1 mile moderately trafficked loop trail located near Dorena, OR and is rated as moderate.
+Dorena Lake Loop is a 14.1 mile moderately trafficked loop trail located near Dorena, Oregon and is rated as moderate.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 From Baker Bay Park, circle Dorena Lake on paved road & bike path This hike can be done in either direction, this discription is clock wise.
 From Baker Bay park entrance, head west on the highway.
 You'll pass the road on the Dorena Dam (a nice 1-mile out and back), then drop down the hill past Schwarz Park.
 After you cross the Row River, take a right onto Row River Road.
 At the top of the first hill look for the entrance on your left for the Row River Trail.
 The paved path that follows along the lake and was paved over the railroad right of way.
 There are several view points along this path and several restrooms.
 When the trail again crosses Row River Road, take a right onto the road and follow along the river until you meet backup with the highway at the covered bridge.
 Take a right and head up the hill for about 5 miles back to Baker Bay park.
 The last part of this hike is along the highway, while there is a wide bike lane, it isn't safe for young kids.
 This loop is best done on a bike.
 Hike the Row River Trail